-The success of apps, which are now the main way of accessing Internet content on mobile devices, can be linked to the fact that they are more adapted to the design of certain devices and, therefore can provide a better experience for consumers.
-It is, however, in the nature of apps that their use is often intrinsically more controlled and restricted than the use of generalpurpose web-browsers, as apps are designed to provide a specific service in a convenient way.
+The success of apps, which are now the main way of accessing Internet content on mobile devices and can also be used on smart TVs and some fixed devices, can be linked to the fact that they are more adapted to the design of certain devices and therefore can provide a better experience for consumers.
+It is, however, in the nature of apps that their use is often intrinsically more controlled and restricted than the use of general-purpose web-browsers, as apps are designed to provide a specific service in a convenient way.
 While this simplifies consumers' experience, it may also reduce the control they have over the available information and the way this information is managed and displayed compared to a web-page.
-This is accompanied by the fact that certain OS providers pre-install some apps to device manufacturers, beyond the ones that are indispensable for the device to function.
+This is accompanied by the fact that certain OS providers pre-install some apps onto devices, beyond the ones that are indispensable for the device to function.
 Those apps are sometimes impossible to deactivate or to suppress, thereby conditioning user experience.
-For example, the by-default pre-installed search engine cannot always be configured in accordance to the device manufacturers' preferences.
-This effect is reinforced by the fact that consumers tend to use a limited number of apps - about half a dozen on a regular basis 63 - and, as the European Commission has noted, consumers rarely download apps that would provide similar functionalities to an app that is already preinstalled64.
+For example, the by-default pre-installed search engine cannot always be customised by the device manufacturers, and therefore end-users can be presented with a relatively limited choice in this regard.
+This effect is reinforced by the fact that consumers tend to use a limited number of apps - about half a dozen on a regular basis67 - and, as the European Commission has noted, consumers rarely download apps that would provide similar functionalities to an app that is already pre-installed68.